CoderDojo-Content/Intermediate-Wearables/en/params-and-loops.md

             animateOneColour(strip.Color(0, 0, 255), 100);
         }
     ```
+    Notice how you're passing in two **parameters** in the brackets now?
+The second one is not being used just yet, but the code won't compile if you don't pass values in for all the **parameters** when you call the function.

 3. Verify and upload your code.
 What do you notice?
 This time you only needed to write _one line_ of code that calls `strip.setPixelColor`, and all of the pixels turned on.

 4. Inside your new function, can you see that there is another pair of **curly braces** with some code in between?
 This pair belongs to something called a **for loop** \(but not the `loop` function!\), rather than a function.
 It looks like this: